whya5448/dns-proxy-server/README.md

 	$ sudo service dns-proxy-server uninstall
 	Are you really sure you want to uninstall this service?
 That cannot be undone. [yes|No] yes

-for more options of how service option take a look at the help section

-	$ ./dns-proxy-server -help

 # Testing the DNS server